 Properly Organizing Your Chart Of Accounts

 The bedrock of all company information is the Chart of Accounts.
-And, Marcia’s and David’s story provides a classic example of why having a strong Chart of Accounts can make life better for both the bookkeeping staff and the management team.
-Let’s see how Marcia and David could use the Chart of Accounts to quickly access both “bird’s-eye-view”, as well as detailed, information about David’s business.
+Marcia’s and David’s story is a classic example of why having a strong Chart of Accounts can make life better for both the bookkeeping staff and the management team.
+Let’s see how Marcia and David could use the Chart of Accounts to quickly access both a “bird’s-eye-view” as well as detailed information about David’s business.

-STEP 1 – Create Clearly-labelled Accounts and Account Groupings Within Your QuickBooks Chart of Accounts
+STEP 1 – Create Clearly-labeled Accounts and Account Groupings Within Your QuickBooks Chart of Accounts

 STEP 2 – Enter Transactions and Create Useful Reports With Sub-Totals